Multiscaling in Wasserstein Spaces

 Our last numerical illustration is inspired by the deep learning theory.
 In this experiment, our objective is to show that our multiscale transform~\eqref{eqn:elementary_multiscaling} can be used to analyze different deep learning models and optimization methods.
 To this end, we track and study a sequence of discrete probability measures obtained by a deep neural network that solves a specific task.

-We consider a convolutional neural network with $2346$ trainable weights with the task of classifying the MNIST dataset~\cite{deng2012mnist}.
+We consider a convolutional neural network with $2346$ trainable weights for classifying the MNIST dataset~\cite{deng2012mnist}.
 The output layer consists of $10$ neurons that represent, due to the softmax activation function, a probability distribution over the class of digits $\{0,\dots,9\}$.
 We compile the neural network with the Adam optimizer, with the low learning rate $10^{-5}$, and the categorical cross-entropy loss function.
-While training the neural network on the training dataset, and specifically by the end of each epoch, we calculate the mean probability distribution of all images with a certain digit.
+While training the neural network on the training dataset, we calculate, at the end of each epoch, the mean probability distribution across all images with a given digit.